trinhhe/ASL/README.md

 - unrolled the j loop with a factor of 4 and continued to use scalar replacement
 - hopefully increases ilp, also preparing step vor vector instructions
 - still with bugs, get a segfault

+### Precomputing message products
+- belief3.h
+- insteaf of computing almost the same product for each j, precompute one global product for all j and then tweak it for each j separately, taking just 1 division per j
+- changes the time complexity from O(n · maxdeg²) to O(n + m)
+- it worked, increased "logical" ILP (using the old flop counts) by 30 for the largest input, which roughly corresponds to average degree

+### Padding the graph
+- `#ifdef GRAPH_PADDING` in factor.h
+- pad the graph so that each vertex starts on an address divisible by SIMD size
+- should not incur a performance penalty (or a negligible one), paves the way for vectorisation
+- originally, incurred some performance penalty because of repeated zeroing, but the zeroing was unnecessary. now comparable with unpadded graph.